 University of Colorado ecologist and evolutionary biologist Marc Bekoff told Atlas Obscura that wild coyotes can sometimes acquire new traits after breeding with dogs, but that does not appear to be the case here.

 “There needs to be much more research before people make wide-ranging pronouncements about what’s happening,” he said, although consensus so far points to a rare but natural genetic mutation.

 While rare, these mutant coyotes are not the only animals with blue eyes.
-Others can include:
+Others blue-eyed animals include: